eepgwde/pyeg0/rvlt0/README.md

 them.)
 I've dealt with that problem here by rounding to 2 decimal places.
 (I've also illustrated how to round and return an integer.)

+** Efficacy of q/kdb+

+It's worthwhile to look at the coding effort needed to answer the 3 questions using q/kdb+

+(Use

+ $ make all-local

+For a simple code line count.)

+The analysis of the 3 questions takes 50 lines of q code.
+The re-keying of the data tables takes 14 lines of q code.